Student work for an identity design project for the Society for the Education and Assistance of Rural Indian Children

 Major in Art & Design

-BA students with a major in Art & Design can meet their degree program requirements with any combination of our ART, DES, and ART H classes.
+BA students with a major in Art & Design can meet their degree program requirements with any combination of our ART, DES, and HADVC classes.
 Art & Design majors explore many aspects of art and design, and develop skills in critical thinking, communication, creativity, and commitment in both academic and practical course work.

 Students who major in Art & Design will need to register in ART 134 and DES 135, the first year Art & Design Fundamentals studio courses.
 You can read more about registering for our courses under Course Registration and Listings.